-The Renew is built with a LogicData controller, which is one of the best in the market.
-It has Bluetooth built-in, which so far we’ve only seen on iMovR’s Lander, Lander Lite and ZipDesk standing desks.
-The style of the controller is an up-down paddle, similar to the Linak-based controllers on the Lander and Lander Lite.
-Commercial customers also get the option of the classic programmable digital controller with height preset buttons like on the ZipDesk, though this is not offered to online buyers of the Renew standup desk.
+The Renew is built with a LogicData controller, which is one of the best on the market.
+The style of the controller is a simple up-down paddle.
+Commercial customers also get the option of the classic programmable digital controller with height preset buttons, though this is not offered to online buyers of the Renew standup desk.

-Also peculiar is that online buyers will see no mention of the smartphone app that would be required to take advantage of this Bluetooth feature.
+Also peculiar is that online buyers will see no mention of the smartphone app that would be required to take advantage of the desk’s optional Bluetooth feature.
 In fact, Bluetooth isn’t mentioned anywhere on the website, in the installation manual, or in the downloadable User Adjustments Guide.
 But it is mentioned in the 86-page commercial dealer’s downloadable price book.

-So it appears this is yet another way that Herman Miller is protecting its dealer channel from cannibalization of their customers by the company’s online store, by literally not revealing that the capability exists in the controller.
+In an age where so many standing desks have free Bluetooth apps (e.g. Lander, Lander Lite, ZipDesk, Captain’s and Ensign’s desks) it seems funny for Herman Miller to downplay this potential feature for consumers.
+Their corporate solution, however, requires the purchase of Herman Miller’s LiveOS and a subscription to make use of it, which isn’t particularly consumer friendly in any event.
+So it appears this is yet another way that Herman Miller is protecting its dealer channel from cannibalization of their customers by the company’s online store, by literally not revealing that the Bluetooth capability exists in the controller.

 Limited Add-on Options